SOC 2 Compliance Requirements: End‑to‑End Guide

 Security (Common Criteria)

 This is the must-have pillar of SOC 2.
-No matter your industry, size, or product—you’re being evaluated on Security.
+No matter your industry, size, or product, you’re being evaluated on Security trust service criteria.

 At the heart of this principle are the 9 Common Criteria (CC) families, each covering a different slice of your security posture.